-21. The Shifter Defect is inherent in all Class Vehicles, and the Shifter Defect is the same for all Class Vehicles.
+20. The Shifter Defect is inherent in all Class Vehicles, and the Shifter Defect is the same for all Class Vehicles.

-22. GM is well aware of the defect.
+21. GM is well aware of the defect.
 On May 29, 2018, GM first issued Technical Service Bulletin ("TSB") No. PIT5616A.
 The TSB is titled "VEHICLE DISPLAYS SHIFT TO PARK MESSAGE ON DIC WHEN IN PARK.
-VEHICLE MAY NOT SHUT OFF WHEN PUT IN PARK OR MAY NOT START" and warns that that due to an "unknown" cause the Class Vehicles may exhibit the afore-mentioned defect.
+VEHICLE MAY NOT SHUT OFF WHEN PUT IN PARK OR MAY NOT START" and warns that due to an "unknown" cause the Class Vehicles may exhibit the afore-mentioned defect.
 That TSB stated "Engineering is still investigating the root cause."

-23. On October 3, 2018, GM issued a subsequent TSB, No. 18-NA-297, entitled "Message Displaying Shift to Park when in Park."
+22. On October 3, 2018, GM issued a subsequent TSB, No. 18-NA-297, entitled "Message Displaying Shift to Park when in Park."
+The TSB applies to 2016-2018 Chevrolet Malibu, 2018 Chevrolet Traverse, and 2017-2018 GMC Acadia vehicles.
 The TSB states that "[s]ome customers may comment on an intermittent Shift to Park message when in Park and turning off the vehicle," and that "[t]he cause of the condition may be the park switch in the transmission control (shifter) assembly not pulling BCM signal low to electronically show Park condition."
 The TSB provides that the defect can be corrected by "[r]eplac[ing] the transmission control (shifter) assembly."

-24. However, while TSB No. 18-NA-297 purports to provide a correction for the Shifter Defect, GM did not come up with this alleged fix until more than two year after it began selling the unmerchantable Class Vehicles; during that period of time the Class Vehicles suffered from the Shifter Defect without any fix.
+23. However, while TSB No. 18-NA-297 purported to provide a correction for the Shifter Defect, GM did not come up with this alleged fix until more than two years after it began selling the unmerchantable Class Vehicles; during that period of time the Class Vehicles suffered from the Shifter Defect without any fix.